 Designed for students who have taken all courses in a particular area but wish to continue in it, or who wish to explore in an area for which there is no appropriate course offered.
-Admission to Independent Study is by permission of the Chair of the Department with evidence of the student's ability to work independently at an appropriate level.
+Admission to independent study is by permission of the Chair of the Department with evidence of the students ability to work independently at an appropriate level.
 Students seeking admission to Independent Study must submit an approved proposal.
-Student and teacher write a contract stating goals, amount of work and critique times, etc. Variable credit: 1-6 hours.
+The student and teacher write a contract stating goals, amount of work and critique times, etc. Variable credit: 1-6 hours.